agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**Claim**: There is also a strong correlation between GDP per capita and Literacy
+**Claim**: There is also a strong correlation between GDP per capita and Literacy.

-**re-write Claim**: There is also a correlation of >0.7 between log GDP per capita and Literacy rate of population older than 14 years
+**re-write Claim**: There is also a correlation \>0.7 between log GDP per capita and Literacy rate of population older than 14 years.

 **Example-sub**: